th3corinthian/th3corinthian/README.md

 ## Hi there 🕵🏻‍♂️
 Hi, I'm Corinthian.
 I am a student studying cybersecurity, and I work in IT.
-In my free time I learn about pentesting, malware/re, cryptography, and game development.
+In my free time I learn about reverse engineering & cryptography.

 🍻 **Certifications**: *ITIL 4 Foundation*, *eJPT*, *A+*, *Network+*, *Security+*